Emotional Support Animals

 Step 3: Outcome & Recognition

-If your dog qualifies, you’ll receive the necessary documentation.
-If not quite ready, we offer clear, supportive next steps , with the option to reassess.
+If your dog qualifies, you’ll receive the necessary documentation (pictured ID and certificate).
+If you or your dog are not quite ready, we offer clear, supportive next steps , with the option to reassess (at no further charge)

 ESA Registration Isn’t as Complicated as You Think